How to Download Disney Plus Movies to MP4? [Lossless 4K]

 I can download just fine on my iPhone 16 Pro Max, but the file is locked inside the app.
 My Lenovo laptop, the device I actually want to get the MP4 on, doesn't even show a download button.
 It's ridiculous.
 The official route blocks you from getting an MP4 on your computer from the very start.

-Roadblock 3: The Files Expire (Not a Real MP4)
+Limitation 3: The Files Expire (Not a Real MP4)

 You have to connect your device to the internet at least once every 30 days to "verify" the license.
 If you don't, the files expire and are deleted.
 This isn't "downloading"—it's "renting."
-It's proof that you're not getting an unrestricted MP4, just a temporary file with a ticking clock.
+It's proof that you're not getting a flexible MP4, just a temporary file with a ticking clock.
 This also applies to its disney download limit (number of devices); you can only keep these temporary files on 10 devices.

-Roadblock 4: Degraded Quality (Not the 4K MP4 You Want)
+Limitation 4: Degraded Quality (Not the 4K MP4 You Want)

 This is what really gets me.
 I pay for the top-tier Premium plan specifically for 4K HDR and Dolby Atmos.
 But I found that as soon as I "download" a video, the quality is nerfed.